jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 This is a Resource Model Source plugin for [Rundeck](https://www.rundeck.org) 3.x that provides Google Cloud Platform GCE Instances as nodes for the Rundeck Server.

 If you're still running Rundeck v2.x, please use one of the releases labeled v2.7.1-2 or earlier.
+Think of it like "The Price is Right": you want the closest version of the plugin to what you're running without going over.

 ## Installation